josephworks/serverbuilder/README.md

 Ubuntu
 CentOS

+> Note: created with bash on ubuntu on linux (Ubuntu)

 If you would like your Operating System supported make an issue in the issues section
 # Current Versions